thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This section contains updates and clarifications to the certificate profile defined in {{!RFC7925}}.
-The content of Table 1 of {{!RFC7925}} has been split by certificate "type" in order to clarify exactly what requirements and recommendations apply to which entity in the PKI hierarchy.
+The content of Table 1 of {{!RFC7925}} has been split by certificate "type" in order to clarify exactly what requirements and recommendations apply to the certificates that make up a certification path from a trust anchor to an end entity certificate.

 This profile does not define a specific certificate policy OID; deployments MAY define one if needed for local policy enforcement.